hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 <p style="font-size: small;"> <a href="/helion/openstack/install-beta/kvm/">&#9664; PREV</a> | <a href="/helion/openstack/install-beta-overview/">&#9650; UP</a> | <a href="/helion/openstack/install-beta/esx/">NEXT &#9654;</a> </p>--->

-##Helion OpenStack Nova Ceph Storage
+##Helion OpenStack 1.1 Nova Ceph Storage

 Install and run the Ceph client script  on the Helion controller and compute node.
-After successfully installation the following steps are automatically performed.
+After a successful install, the following steps are automatically performed:
+**[[so the user is not doing this,right?]**

-1. Verify the Ceph health
+1. Verify Ceph health.

 		ceph health